kphoenix137/JGX/jgx.md

 |Devil Kin|3|
 |Dark One|2|

 Occasionally a Fallen One will do a war cry.
 It is recognized by the monster jumping up and screaming.
-When that happens any Fallen One within range (see table below), unless using another attack type, will be set into war cry
+When that happens any Fallen One within range (see table below), unless using another attack type, will be set into war cry mode.

-![ref1]

-**113**

-<a name="page119"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-mode.
 The war cry mode last for a specific time depending on the subtype doing the actual war cry, see table below.
 During the war cry mode, they will walk straight for the closest target and attack.
 If adjacent it will continue to attack without pausing until the time runs out for the war cry mode.
 Unfortunately the war cry mode also ends as soon as any close by monster is killed and the fallen one is set into retreat mode.

 |**Fallen Ones**|**Distance**|**Time (sec)**|
 | :- | -: | -: |